drupalcommerce/commerce-docs/v2/getting-started/install.rst

 Run these commands in the root of your website:

-Ensure the Drupal Packagist repository
+Add the Drupal.org Composer repository
 ######################################

 This allows Composer to find Commerce and the other Drupal modules.